 The Dom – Cologne’s Cathedral

 This is obviously the pinnacle of Cologne.
-It’s the biggest attraction and obviously the most striking.
+It’s the biggest attraction and certainly the most striking.
 It’s also the most visited monument in Germany and one of the most beautiful churches in Europe.

 In Conclusion, 24 hours in Cologne is enough for the basics and a perfect stopover.
 We were able to go almost everywhere we wanted and never felt rushed.
-We hadn’t even had the necessity of taking public transports inside the city.
+We didn’t even have the necessity of taking public transports inside the city.
 Everything we described was within walking distance.

 On the downside, it was very cold so we didn’t get out at night.
 Nonetheless, the city has a huge student community, which brings a great vibe and nightlife.
-Again, as in almost every other German city, we found the people very nice and engaging, we don’t know why German has the reputation of not being friendly and helpful.
+Again, as in almost every other German city, we found the people very nice and engaging, we don’t know why Germans have the reputation of not being friendly and helpful.

 If you have the opportunity to spend one day in Cologne, don’t miss it!